dlealv/officescripts-unit-test-framework/README.md

   Use `Logger.clearInstance()` and then call `getInstance()` with new options.

 - **Why do I get a `ScriptError`?**
-  If `Logger.ACTION.EXIT` is set, errors/warnings throw and abort the script.
+  If `Logger.ACTION.EXIT` is set and `Logger.LEVEL != LOGGER.OFF`, errors/warnings throw and abort the script.

 - **Why can I only add one of each appender type?**
   To avoid duplicate logs on the same channel; each appender represents a unique output.
+- **Why I can't throw a different message to different appenders?**
+  As per design, for consistency, all channels (appenders) will receive the same log event message to **all** subscribed appenders

 ---